Close Menu

 At the same time, the company is looking for acquisition opportunities.
 For example, Xcelerate acquired VMD Corp, a cybersecurity, agile engineering, and critical infrastructure protection firm in February.
 “As a result of that acquisition and a few smaller contract acquisitions this year, we have nearly tripled in revenue, offerings, and employees,” Kapusta said.

 In scoping out potential acquisitions, Xcelerate looks for firms focused on security, especially those with complementary offerings.
 “We don’t necessarily want to acquire a company that is a complete reflection of ourselves,” he said.
-Instead, he looks for new capabilities, especially those “complimentary and consistent with our strategic themes around security.”
+Instead, he looks for new capabilities, especially those “complementary and consistent with our strategic themes around security.”

 Before entering the GovCon world, Kapusta spent six years as an Air Force officer specializing in acquisition.
 He’s remained focused on acquisition partly because “it’s the area where I can add the most value,” he said.
 “When I’m talking to a mission customer, I understand how their acquisition process works and can help guide them through that process.”